-There was a significant shift in the marketing industry last year.
+There was a significant shift in the marketing industry in 2020.
 The unexpected start of the COVID-19 pandemic pushed every business to adapt — and the frontrunners are discovering (or rediscovering) the power of content marketing.

 Two essential facts about content marketing may surprise you: